makkenagithub/07-Git/README.md

 1. Every merge commit has 2 parent commits.
 2. Merging preserves (maintains) all history. at any point we can track all history.
 3. Merge commit is an extra commit created by git.
+4. creates non-linear history

 Rebase commit:
 1. rebase will not create extra commit (as like merge commit).
 2. there is no history preserved in rebase commit.
 3. commit IDs will be changed in rebase.
+4. creates linear history

 Merge is prefered if a branch is developed by multple people.
 To know who did what merge commit is prefered.
 To know history merge commit is prefered

 Rebase is prefered, if a branch is developed by single person.
-If we do not wnat history, go for rebase.
+If we do not want history, go for rebase.

+For eg, we get app development and made lot of changes sequentially to develop the app.
+Then if we want all history of changes, the merge commit is prefered, else rebase is prefered.